 We recognize an expense in the income statement for all these bonus plans.

 (i) Equity-settled share-based payments

-We grant equity-settled incentives to certain employees, members of the supervisory board and consultants in the form of subscription rights.
+We grant equity-settled incentives to certain employees, members of the Executive Committee and consultants in the form of subscription rights.
 Equity-settled subscription rights are measured at fair value at the date of acceptance.
 The fair value determined at the acceptance date of the subscription rights is expensed over time until the end of the vesting period, based on our estimate of subscription rights that are expected to be exercised.
 Fair value is measured by use of the Black & Scholes model.
 The expected life used in the model has been adjusted, based on management’s best estimate, for the effects of non-transferability, exercise restrictions, and behavioral considerations.

 (ii) Long-term incentive plans in RSUs (Restricted Stock Units)

-Management board members and other employees are granted RSUs.
+Members of the Executive Committee and other employees are granted RSUs.
 An RSU is a grant that takes the form of a promise that employees will receive Galapagos stock in the future and it will be payable, at the company’s discretion in cash or in shares, upon completion of a certain vesting period.
 Each RSU reflects the value of one Galapagos share.

 The RSUs are measured based on the volume weighted average share price over the 30-calendar day period preceding the measurement date.
 We recognize the corresponding expense and liability over the vesting period.
 The fair value of the liability is re-measured at each reporting date because currently it is management’s intention to settle the RSUs in cash.